DrHanLim/EzColocalization/README.md

 [![A demo on YouTube](https://i.imgur.com/d5JzfQx.jpg)](https://www.youtube.com/watch?v=OlXrA3613EE&feature=youtu.be)

 ## Citation

+Stauffer, Weston, Huanjie Sheng, and Han N. Lim.
+"EzColocalization: An ImageJ plugin for visualizing and measuring colocalization in cells and organisms."
+Scientific reports 8.1 (2018): 15764.

 @article{stauffer2018ezcolocalization,
   title={EzColocalization: An ImageJ plugin for visualizing and measuring colocalization in cells and organisms}, author={Stauffer, Weston and Sheng, Huanjie and Lim, Han N},